-The aforementioned new, revised and amended standards or interpretations are issued by IASB and endorsed by FSC to take effect for annual periods beginning on January 1, 2024.
-Upon assessment, the adoption of newly issued or revised standards and interpretations does not have any material impact on the Group.
+The above amendments will take effect for annual periods beginning on January 1, 2025.
+Upon assessment, the adoption does not have any material impact on the Group.

 3. As of the publication date of financial statements, the Group had not adopted the following IASB-announced new standards, amendments, guidance, and interpretation that were not approved by FSC: